 Sequoia National Park – 1 night

 Since Kings Canyon and Sequoia National Parks are so close together, we decided to only spend 1 night in Sequoia.
-It’s a small park, and unless you’re a serious hiker, you can see the highlights in a day.
+There are lots of things to do in Sequoia, but it’s a small park, and unless you’re a serious hiker, you can see the highlights in a day.

 Death Valley National Park – 2 nights